By DEBBRA SWEAT

 For Rantoul Press

-Debbra Sweat is a resident of Rantoul.
+Debbra Sweat is interim president of Concerned Citizens of Rantoul.